De Nobili School, FRI

 De Nobili School is a private Catholic primary and secondary school located in Dhanbad, Jharkhand, India.
 The school is named after a Christian mission and Jesuit, Roberto de Nobili, who was the first foreigner to master Sanskrit, incognito, in sixteenth century Madurai.
 He apparently conducted himself like an orthodox Brahmin and is even said to have declared himself to be a descendant of Brahma.
+The students and alumni of the school are called ‘Nobilians’.